 Objective 5: At least 80% of the DI program graduates, over a five-year period, will pass the CDR credentialing exam for dietitian nutritionist within one year following their first attempt.
 (Graduate Performance on Registration Exam)

-Objective 6: At least 90% of the students who complete the DI will find employment in the field of dietetics within 12 months of completing the DI or will choose full-time graduate studies.
+Objective 6: At least 90% of the students who complete the Dietetic Internship will find employment in the field of nutrition and dietetics or related fields within 12 months of completing the Dietetics Internship.
 (Graduate Employment)

 Objective 7: 100% of employers who respond to the Employer Questionnaire will indicate their employees (former interns) “are prepared” for entry-level practice.
 (Employer Satisfaction)

 Goal #2 –The Dietetic Internship Program will emphasize research to internship graduates and will encourage their continuation of the Nutrition and Dietetics master’s program at Louisiana Tech University within one year after completion of the Dietetic Internship.